B11007011/webview_flutter/CI_SETUP.md

 - Make sure your NDK version is set correctly in `android/app/build.gradle.kts`
 - If needed, update Gradle wrapper version in `android/gradle/wrapper/gradle-wrapper.properties`

+## What the Fix Script Does

+The `fix_android_project.sh` script:

+1. Creates a temporary Flutter project with proper structure
+2. Backs up your custom Android settings and files
+3. Replaces your Android project with the properly structured one
+4. Restores your custom settings:
+   - Kotlin files
+   - AndroidManifest.xml permissions and settings
+   - NDK version
+   - minSdkVersion
+   - ProGuard rules
+5. Cleans up temporary files

 ## GitHub Actions Workflow

 The workflow performs these key steps: